LiquidPlayer/LiquidCore/LiquidCoreiOS/README.md

 ```

 You now have a basic app that does very little.
-Go ahead and run it in your emulator.
+Go ahead and run it in your simulator.
 You should see a white background with a message that says "Hello World!" and a button below it that says "Sprechen Sie Deutsch".
 This is just a simple Hello World app.
 We are going to teach it to speak German by using our LiquidCore micro service.

 Now it is time to connect LiquidCore.
 First, you must add the framework.
 Follow the instructions at the top of the file for this.
 The first time you run `carthage update`, it will take a long time as it needs to clone the entire repo.
 But after the first time, it should be quicker.
 Everything should continue working the same.
 Once this is done, re-run your app.
 It should continue working as before.